Okaerikoto/RayTracer/README.md

 # RayTracer

-Python project rendering a sphere with Phong Shading
+Python project rendering a sphere with Phong Shading.

+## Install and launch

+Developped with Python 3.7.4, no other dependancies

+Launch with :
+`python raytracer.py`

+This will render the image and write it in a .ppm file.
+The scene layout can be changed in raytracer.py.

+## Description

 This is a very basic ray tracer, it features:
 - One static camera at origine pointing towards +y